Mother Milk Storage Bags: Safety Guideline to Store and Thaw Breast Milk

 Transporting Milk

 Use an insulated cooler with ice packs to keep milk cold during transport.
-Some pump bags have insulated compartments for added convenience.
+Some pump bags have insulated compartments for convenience.

 Emergency Preparedness